Create imagery layers and add them to a web map

 Some areas have small negative numeric values, which seem to indicate small gains in vegetation.
 Since only four days separate the two images, it is unlikely that much agricultural vegetation growth occurred during that time.
 However, it is possible that some bare soil areas, which were dry because of the August weather, started growing weeds quickly after they got soaked with rain and melted hail during the storm.

-The small gains in vegetation are not relevant to your analysis of crop damage, so you'll eliminate all the values that are below 0 in the raster.
+The small gains in vegetation are not relevant to the analysis of crop damage, so you'll eliminate all the values that are below 0 in the raster.
 You'll do that in the next section.

 Clean up the result raster and symbolize it